 The method of calculating the expected benefits (credits) of the preferred projects is similar to how the injury (debits) is calculated and relies on the same underlying principles (CCY) discussed in Section 3.5.
-The calculation also takes into consideration credit for Emergency Restoration and other interim restoration actions (pilot Acropora restoration efforts).
+The calculation also takes into consideration credit for Emergency Restoration.
 In this case, the projects are considered to have provided the required compensatory restoration when credits [CCY gained (CCYG)] are equal or greater than the debits (CCYL).

-As discussed in Section 5.1, the Trustees are proposing to approve two preferred alternatives focused on active coral propagation and restoration after physical impacts to address the interim losses still outstanding from the Incident after Emergency Restoration was completed.
-Credits for these actions (CCYG) are estimated by calculating the number of expected surviving outplants created from Active Coral Propagation and the number of corals expected to be saved during Restoration to Physical Impacts and scaling them similarly to how CCYL were determined - based on species, size class, recruitment and growth rates.
+As discussed in Section 5.1, the Trustees are proposing active coral propagation to address the interim losses still outstanding from the Incident after Emergency Restoration was completed.
+Credits for these actions (CCYG) are estimated by calculating the number of expected surviving outplants created from the Active Coral Propagation program and scaling them similarly to how CCYL were determined - based on species, size class, recruitment and growth rates.
 The CCYG is also discounted annually by 3% for each year after the incident (2009) until when the projects are expected to be implemented.

-TheActive Coral Propagation project will be implemented in Puerto Rico in existing nurseries and new nurseries when appropriate sites are identified.
+The Active Coral Propagation project will be implemented off the east coast of Puerto Rico within the HFA in existing nurseries and new nurseries when appropriate sites are identified.
 Once at full production, each nursery is expected to be able to produce 1,000-2,000 corals for outplanting each year.
 A certain amount of mortality in outplanted corals is expected before coral growth and natural reproduction (sexual and asexual) can outpace the rate of coral loss.
 Data from other sites in Puerto Rico indicate that outplant mortality in the first two years is approximately 20%.
 CCYG for this project is estimated by the number of corals outplanted each year, mortality of the outplants, species and size classes of the outplants, recruitment and growth rates, and year of outplanting.
 An example of one credit scenario outplanting nursery grown A. palmata can be found in Table 3.
-The final credit (CCYG) will be determined by the actual number of outplants, what species are
+The final credit (CCYG) will be determined by the actual number of outplants, what species are outplanted, sizes, year of outplanting, etc. For this project, the CCYG is discounted 3% each year between when the project begins and when the corals are outplanted.